S/Sgt. Donald McDonald Barden

 On July 24, 1940, he enlisted in the U.S. Army at Fort Benning, Georgia.
 He did his basic training at Ft.
 Benning, but it is not known what tank school he attended.
 After completion of basic training, he was assigned to the 753rd Tank Battalion.

-The battalion traveled west over different train routes and arrived in San Francisco, California, were they taken, by ferry, to Ft.
+The battalion traveled west over different train routes and arrived in San Francisco, California, were they taken by the ferry, the U.S.A.T General Frank M. Coxe, to Ft.
 McDowell on Angel Island where they were inoculated and given physicals by the battalion's medical detachment.
 Any man who needed some sort of minor medical treatment was held back and scheduled to rejoin the battalion at a later date.
 Other men were simply replaced.

 The 192nd was boarded onto the U.S.A.T.
 Hugh L. Scott and sailed on Monday, October 27th.
 During this part of the trip, many tankers had seasickness, but once they recovered they spent much of the time training in breaking down machine guns, cleaning weapons, and doing KP.
 The ship arrived at Honolulu, Hawaii, on Sunday, November 2nd and had a two day layover, so the soldiers were given shore leave so they could see the island.